Community Laws Officer, East Gippsland Shire Council

 Community Safety Leader, City of Port Adelaide Enfield, SA

-Brenton has over 14 years' experience in local government including 8 years' experience as a General Inspector for City of Salisbury and 2 years as Team Leader Ranger Services at City of Burnside.
-Brenton has been a member of the Local Government Authorised Persons Association for 5 years including last 4 years as Vice-President and conference co-ordinator.
+Brenton has over 15 years' experience in local government including 8 years' experience as a General Inspector for City of Salisbury, 2 years as Team Leader Ranger Services at City of Burnside and for the past 4 years Community Safety Leader at City of Port Adelade Enfield.
+Brenton has been a member of the Local Government Authorised Persons Association for 6 years including last 5 years as Vice-President and conference co-ordinator.
 Brenton has a Diploma of Management and Cert IV in Local Government (Regulatory Services) Brenton's works on the 3 E's principle being "engage, educate and enforce" for animal management in the community.

 Leading Pound Officer Local Laws, Cairns Regional Council